 Edward Preble, son of Brigadier Jedediah Preble, was born at Falmouth (now Portland), Maine on August 15, 1761 and began his career at the age of sixteen when he ran away to sea on a privateer.
-Two years later, he was appointed a midshipman on the frigate Protector and fought two engagements before being captured in 1781.
-The following year, after being released from the prison ship New Jersey, he became first lieutenant on the cruiser Winthrop.
+Two years later, he was appointed a midshipman on the Frigate Protector and fought two engagements before being captured in 1781.
+The following year, after being released from the prison ship HMS Jersey, he became first lieutenant on the cruiser Winthrop.
 While on this ship Preble earned a reputation for undaunted courage and presence of mind.
 In one mission he led a boarding party to the capture of an anchored British brig at Castine, Maine, and escaped with her under hostile shore fire.

 After the Revolutionary War, Preble spent about fifteen years in the merchant service.
 He was appointed as first lieutenant in the United States Navy in April of 1798 and the following January was ordered to command the 14 gun brig Pickering of the U.S. Revenue Marine (predecessor to the U.S. Coast Guard) in the squadron of Commodore Barry for protection of American commerce against armed French privateers in the West Indies.
 The Pickering was crewed by men of the U.S. Revenue Marine which made his situation unique as he was a Naval Officer.